Florida Atlantic vs. Illinois: Odds, spread, over/under - December 5

 Florida Atlantic vs. Illinois: Odds, spread, over/under and other Vegas lines - December 5

-The Florida Atlantic Owls (7-1) will try to extend a five-game winning streak when they visit the Illinois Fighting Illini (6-1) at 6:30 PM ET on Tuesday, December 5, 2023.
-The Fighting Illini have won four games in a row.
+A pair of streaking squads square off when the Florida Atlantic Owls (7-1) visit the Illinois Fighting Illini (6-1) on Tuesday, December 5, 2023 at 6:30 PM ET.
+The Owls are putting their five-game winning streak on the line versus the Fighting Illini, who have won four in a row.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Florida Atlantic vs. Illinois matchup.
+In this article, you can find odds and spreads for the Florida Atlantic vs. Illinois matchup across multiple sportsbooks.

 Florida Atlantic vs. Illinois Game Info